 About the Author

-Brenda Kovich taught fourth grade for 35 years.
+Brenda Kovich enjoyed teaching fourth grade for 35 years.
 During that time, she was named teacher of the year in two school districts and earned National Board Certification as a Middle Childhood Generalist.
 Additionally, she served on state and local math curriculum committees (which helped her figure out how to teach 4th grade math even better.)
-Currently, Brenda supports upper elementary teachers through blogging, creating instructional materials, and occasionally returning to the classroom to cover maternity leaves.
+Currently, Brenda supports upper elementary teachers through blogging, creating instructional materials, and occasionally returning to the classroom.